If creating great content was easy, everyone would be doing it, at least that’s what my dad always told me.

 Staring at a blank screen, hoping for the spirit to move you toward some killer piece of content only leads to frustration, inconsistency, and lesser quality content.

-Here are 3 ways to create a podcast without the headache:
+Here are 4 ways to create an engaging podcast without the headache:

 Record your presentations.